 firstname.lastname@example.org be read marysmith at the rate of yahoo dot com.

-I hope you can now give your email and website/blog address to English people correctly and with ease.
+I hope you can now give your email and website/blog address in English correctly and with ease.

 If you have questions about this post, feel free to ask them in the comments section.